samson-olofinsae/r2_qc_troubleshooter_pipeline/README.md

 ## Acknowledgements

 This repo is part of a structured training series maintained by [Samson Olofinsae](https://github.com/samson-olofinsae), designed for bioinformatics scientists practicing real-world debugging and pipeline development.

 ---

 ## Contact

-Have questions or suggestions?
-Feel free to:
+Questions or suggestions?
 - Open an issue on GitHub
 - Connect via [GitHub Profile](https://github.com/samson-olofinsae)